tremelow/congo-website/content/blog/hugo-blog-setup/index.md

 - Imported a TikZJax script by [benrbray](https://github.com/benrbray/tikzjax)
 - Modified `badge` to allow `href` in it (because `button` was too clunky)
 - Preview on footnote hover (thanks to [1](https://blog.securecloudops.com/post/doc-footnote-preview/) [2](https://github.com/aidenlx/better-fn)), which still needs work
+- Added a parameter `reverseChronological` to avoid chronological order

 All these modifications are visible either in `assets` or `layouts`.